CTU-IIG/thermocam-pcb/README.md

   frame rate, but when the board/camera moves, POI-related data may be incorrect for a few frames.

-### Detect heat source locations in a defined area
+### Heat source detection in a defined area

-Define a border polygon (ideally an area with uniform emissivity) by entering points into a json file, in the format specified by the option `--enter-poi`.
-Heat source locations inside this polygon are sent to the webserver.
+Four of the POIs specified via `-p` can be used as a border of area for heat source detection.
+The names of the points need to be specified as a comma-separated list to `--heat-sources=` argument.
+For
+example:

+    ./build/thermocam-pcb -p points.json --heat-sources=tl,tr,br,bl

 The heat source locations are calculated by applying a negative Laplacian kernel on the smoothed polygon area.
 This is based on the heat diffusion equation, by ignoring the temporal term and finding the local maxima of the negative Laplacian:

 ![heat_diffusion_equation](heat_diffusion_equation.png "Heat diffusion equation")